-- Failure to supervise employees in operations or trade processing
+- Failure to properly supervise employees in operations or trade processing

 The CFTC is always eager to identify and prevent misconduct in new and developing areas.
-Do not hesitate to contact McEldrew Young if you have information that has not been the subject of a past enforcement action.
+If you have information that has not been the subject of a past enforcement action, do not hesitate to contact McEldrew Young.
 Our attorneys will investigate your claims and determine whether there is sufficient evidence to submit a claim to the CFTC whistleblower program.